WinVector/data_algebra/Examples/Arrow/Arrow.md

           by=['g'], jointype='LEFT'))

-So we can think of our arrows (or obvious mappings of them) as being able to be applied to:
+We can think of our arrows (or obvious mappings of them) as being able to be applied to:
   * More arrows of the same type (composition).
   * Data (action or application).
-  * Single table schemas
+  * Single table schemas (managing pre and post conditions).

 The arrow can be converted to a more detailed arrow that records both incoming and outgoing column types in the domain and co-domain by the `.fit()` function.